esl/amoc/README.md

 # A Murder of Crows [![Build Status](https://travis-ci.org/esl/amoc.svg?branch=master)](https://travis-ci.org/esl/amoc)

-A Murder of Crows, aka amoc, is simple tool for running massively parallel XMPP tests.
+A Murder of Crows, aka amoc, is a simple tool for running massively parallel XMPP tests.
 It can be used to load test [ESL's MongooseIM](https://github.com/esl/MongooseIM).

 It uses [escalus](https://github.com/esl/escalus), the Erlang XMPP client library.